vhaghani26/python_focus_group/Session_02/session2.md

 ln -s ../original_copy.txt linked_to_original_copy.txt
 ```

 The `..` in the above command tells the terminal to go up a directory.
 Since we are in `linked_file/` and we want to go back up to `session_02/`, we can use the `..` to accomplish this.
 The command essentially means we are linking the file `original_copy.txt` found in the directory above ours to a new "file" we are calling `linked_to_original_copy.txt`.
+Notice that if you use `ls`, the file will have `@` next to it.
+This tells us that it is a link.

 Once you have created a linked file, edit `original_copy.txt` to include some sort of words or phrases and save it.
 Then, view the contents of `linked_to_original_copy.txt`.
 Notice that you see the same text you input in `original_copy.txt`.